Niokolo-Koba National Park

-The Niokolo-Koba National Park (Parc National du Niokolo Koba, PNNK) is a World Heritage Site and natural protected area in southeastern Senegal, near the Guinea border.
+Niokolo-Koba National Park (Parc National du Niokolo Koba, PNNK) is a World Heritage Site and natural protected area in southeastern Senegal, near the Guinea border.
 It is served by Niokolo-Koba Airport, an unpaved airstrip.

 National park

 Established as a reserve in 1925, Niokolo-Koba was declared a Senegalese national park on 1 January 1954.
 Expanded in 1969, it was inscribed as a World Heritage Site in 1981 as a UNESCO-MAB Biosphere Reserve.
 In 2007, it was added to the UNESCO List of Endangered World Heritage sites.
 It was removed from the list in 2024, following improvements in the park's state of conservation.

 Since 2005, the protected area is considered a Lion Conservation Unit.